Skip to Main Content

 Wondering why their brother or sister died

-For the vast majority of children, the causes of cancer remain unknown, but that doesn’t stop parents from asking why it happened.
+In most cases, the cause of cancer is unknown.
+But that does not stop parents from asking why it happened.
 The same is true for children.
 A few ways of responding could be:

 • “We do not know for sure.
 What do you think?”
-This can help parents learn what children are thinking and what they already.
+This can help parents learn what children are thinking and what they already know.

 • “It sounds like you want to talk about what happened.
 Do you?”
 Showing interest can help children feel comfortable expressing feelings.